Bitter blow: UK’s former hub in Afghanistan taken by Taliban

 Soldiers patrolled the province and faced the constant threat of ambush from insurgents, whose local knowledge often gave them an advantage.

 More than 100,000 British troops served in Afghanistan in the past two decades, though their numbers fell dramatically after December 2014, when NATO’s combat mission ended.
-The soldiers there since ostensibly trained Afghan army troops and supported a wide range of projects to improve education, health care, economic growth and local governance in Helmand and across the country.
+The soldiers there since ostensibly trained Afghan army troops and supported a wide range of projects to improve education, particularly for girls, health care, economic growth and local governance in Helmand and across the country.

 Yale University Senior Fellow Rory Stewart, a former international development secretary in the British government and a respected writer on Afghanistan, criticized the withdrawal as a “completely unnecessary, dangerous decision.”
 He warned that millions of Afghans would become refugees.